Go to accessibility services centre | Skip to main content | Go to site map

 Bell IP Relay

 Bell IP Relay is the next generation of relay service in Canada.
-It uses the familiarity of online chat applications to make communication easier for deaf, deafened and hard of hearing people and those with speech disabilities.
+It uses the familiarity of online chat applications to make communication easier for Deaf or hard of hearing people and those with speech disabilities.

 Bell IP Relay users connect to specially trained operators through chat sessions in the Bell IP Relay portal.
 The operators place phone calls on their behalf and facilitate conversations.